 New York Times to pull the plug on its sports desk and rely on The Athletic

-The New York Times will eliminate its 35-member sports desk and plans to produce journalism on that topic from staff at The Athletic, a sports news startup the media outlet bought last year.
+The New York Times will eliminate its 35-member sports desk and plans to rely on staff at The Athletic, a sports news startup the media outlet bought last year, for coverage on that topic, the paper announced Monday.

 Two of the newspaper's top editors — Joe Kahn and Monica Drake — announced the changes Monday in a staff email, the Times reported.
 CEO Meredith Kopit Levien told staffers in a separate memo that current sports staff will be reassigned to different parts of the newsroom.